 A Service pre-warning will appear in the mileage display if a service is due soon.
 A "spanner" symbol appears and the display "km" with the distance that can be driven until the next service appointment is due.
 The display will change after approximately 10 seconds.
 A "clock symbol" appears and the number of days until the service appointment should be carried out.
-The following information text displayed in the instrument panel display: SERV.
+The instrument panel displays the following message 5) : SERV.
 IN ...
 KM OR ...
 DAYS.
 The service message will disappear approximately 20 seconds after the ignition is switched on or the engine is running.
 The normal display can be resumed by pressing the reset button on the trip counter or by pressing the rocker switch of the MFI \Rightarrow page 61, fig. 39 (B).